What is Scratch?

 We’ll film each Scratch and do a very rough edit of each piece.
 Then we’ll send those rough edits to each artist for their documentation purposes.

 We’ll pay a stipend of £100 per Scratch piece.
 We also have very limited funds to contribute towards travel costs, if an artist is travelling from outside Yorkshire.

 When we’re selecting artists to be part of Scratch, we’ll try to curate an evening of pieces that work well with each other and that we can facilitate in quick succession technically.

 When is Scratch?

-Our next Scratch event will be during our Spring/Summer 2018 season.
-To get a notification when we open submissions for the next Scratch night, sign up to our Furnace Social Club.
+There are no Scratch events currently scheduled.
+To get a notification when we announce the next Scratch night, sign up to our Furnace Social Club.